-Now using our reverse shell connection, we will download the exploit on the target machine.
+Now we use the reverse shell connection to download the exploit to the target machine.

-After a few moments, the privilege escalation is successful, and we can see that we are running under the root account:
+After a few moments, the privilege escalation is successful, and we can see that we are running as root:

-At this point, we have full root access to the target machine which means that the security triangle of Confidentiality, Integrity and Availability has been completely compromised.
-This for an organization can be disastrous as an attacker can:
+At this point, we have full root access to the target machine which means that the security triangle of confidentiality, integrity, and availability has been completely compromised.
+This can be disastrous for an organization because an attacker can:

 - Use the machine to attack/access other computers/servers internally (pivoting)